How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Reflexivity and real-time quantum dynamics

 If we can show that $P^A_\ell = (P^B_\ell)^T = P_\ell$, for all $\ell$, then Eqs.~\eqref{em:finally!Aite} and \eqref{em:finally!Bite} become $\Delta P_\ell = -\epsilon [J_s,P_\ell^T]$ and $\Delta P_\ell^T = \epsilon [J_s,P_\ell]$, respectively, which are equivalent to Eqs.~\eqref{em:vN-1} and \eqref{em:vN-2} (again, with $J_a = 0$), which are in turn formally analogous to von Neumann equation, Eq.~\eqref{em:drhodt=[H,rho]}.
 So, all that we need to show is that $P^A_\ell = (P^B_\ell)^T$, for all $\ell$.

-We will start with the base case, i.e., \be P_0^A = (P_0^B)^T. \ee Indeed, according to Eqs.~\eqref{em:P_l=FFT}, the initial state of the dynamics of an embodied scientist is given by $P_0 = \widetilde{F}_n\widetilde{F}_n^T = P_0^T$, which is symmetric.
-Since factors $F_\ell$ are the same for \textsc{Alice} and \textsc{Bob} (up to a transpose operation), it seems natural to assume that they have the same initial symmetric state $P_0^A = P_0 = P_0^T = P_0^B$, in which case they are trivially related by a transpose operation.
-We summarize this in the following observer's property:
+We will start with the base case, i.e., \be P_0^A = (P_0^B)^T. \ee Indeed, according to Eqs.~\eqref{em:P_l=FFT}, the initial state of the dynamics of an embodied scientist is given by $P_0 = \widetilde{F}_n\widetilde{F}_n^T = P_0^T$, which is symmetric---here $\widetilde{F}_n = F_0^T\cdots F_{n-1}^T$ (see Eqs.~\eqref{em:Ftilde} and \eqref{em:F=FT2}).
+So, it seems natural to assume that \textsc{Alice} and \textsc{Bob} have the same initial symmetric state $P_0^A = P_0 = P_0^T = P_0^B$, in which case they are trivially related by a transpose operation.
+We summarize this in the following conjecture or observer's property:

 \begin{quote} {\bf O8.
 The initial states of two reflexively coupled observers is the same and symmetric:} This is given by $P_0 = \widetilde{F}_n\widetilde{F}_n^T = P_0^T$, which implies that the states of the two observers, \textsc{Alice} and \textsc{Bob}, are trivially related by a transposed operation, i.e., $P_0^A = P_0 = P_0^T = P_0^B$---so, Eq.~\eqref{em:P0P0Tinit} is naturally satisfied.
 We will discuss the case of more general initial states in Sec.~\ref{sm:genericStates} below. \end{quote}